-Yup, it’s time for another installment of your record-breakingly long-running collaboration series between me and NegativePrimes!
+Yup, it’s time for another installment of your record-breakingly long collaboration series between me and NegativePrimes!

 Primes: Running on two years now, right?
 A testimony to our perseverance and Toradora‘s quality!

 During the last months of inactivity, I got through the holidays, applied for grad school, compulsively applied for a few jobs I don’t need, applied for one job I might actually need, and did plenty of baking.
 [Update: I got the job and now work at libraries.]
 What about you, Primes?